Matthew Green (Canadian politician): Controversy

-Career
+Political career

 Green said that the example set by Lincoln Alexander, the first Black Canadian MP and a former Hamilton politician, helped inspire him to get into politics.
 Green joined the NDP in 2017 after being inspired by Jagmeet Singh's stance against racial profiling.

 Elected as the first Black Canadian to serve on the Hamilton City Council, where he represented inner-city Ward 3 from 2014 to 2018, he lobbied for the city to become the first in Ontario to license and regulate payday lending.
 In 2018, he became the executive director of the Hamilton Centre for Civic Inclusion (HCCI), a non-profit organization that promotes racial equality.
 Ideologically, Green identifies as a "Stanley Knowles New Democrat".

+After his defeat in 2025, Green worked with the Amalgamated Transit Union and was appointed NDP interim national director in May 2026.

-In 43rd Canadian Parliament
+43rd Canadian Parliament

 Green was the first Black Canadian to represent Hamilton in Parliament since Lincoln Alexander.
 As an MP, Green was an outspoken opponent of police brutality, and endorsed a nationwide ban on the use of tear gas.

-In 44th Canadian Parliament
+44th Canadian Parliament

 Green was re-elected on 20 September 2021 in the 2021 Canadian federal election to a hung parliament, its 44th Canadian Parliament.

-In July 2021, Green endorsed a national wealth tax.
 In March 2022, NDP leader Jagmeet Singh nominated Green to serve on the Special Joint Committee on the Declaration of Emergency which had the mission to investigate the Freedom Convoy.

 During his time in Parliament, Green introduced Bill C-222, An Act to amend the Income Tax Act (travel expenses deduction for tradespersons), in 2021.
 The bill sought to allow tradespeople to deduct travel expenses related to temporary worksites.

-Committees

-Green had roles with four committees.
+During the 44th Parliament, Green had roles with four committees.

-Joint-Chair

 Green was a member and joint chair of DECD: Special Joint Committee on the Declaration of Emergency, and said that committee members "have a 'responsibility' to work together" in light of the disagreement of the Conservative Official Opposition over the constitution of the committee.
 It consisted of seven MPs and four senators.

-Member

 He was also a member of PROC: Standing Committee on Procedure and House Affairs, ETHI: Standing Committee on Access to Information, Privacy and Ethics, and SETH: Subcommittee on Agenda and Procedure of the Standing Committee on Access to Information, Privacy and Ethics.

-NDP Critic roles

 Green was the NDP Critic of Ethics, and the Deputy Critic for Employment and Workforce Development, Deputy Critic for Labour, and Deputy Critic for Public Services and Procurement.

-Political and social causes
+Political positions

+In July 2021, Green endorsed a national wealth tax.